Jessewcs/Project/README.md

     print()
     return selected_index
 ```
-This function, get_option() is what provides the user an interface for selecting an action from a menu.
+The function, get_option() is what provides the user an interface for selecting an action from a menu.
 This ensures that the user's input matches one of the valid options before proceeding.

 ```python
 def get_sku():